ShaYmez/xlxd-debian-installer/README.md

 At the start of 2020 a new version of XLX was released that allows for native C4FM connections.
 This means it's even simpler to run a multi-mode reflector.
 XLX now natively supports DMR, D-Star, and C4FM.
 C4FM and DMR do not require any transcoding hardware (AMBE) to work together.
 If you plan on using D-Star with any of the other modes, you will need hardware AMBE chips.

 ### New Features 2021
-1. Ubuntu / Debian 11 support
+1. Ubuntu / Debian 12 support
 2. Edit configuration during install
-3. HTTPS / SSL Auto Support (Certbot) Debian 11
+3. HTTPS / SSL Auto Support (Certbot) Debian 11 & 12
 5. Support for IMRS
 6. Support for G3 Terminal Mode

 ### To Install:
-1. Have a fresh Debian 9 10 OR 11 computer ready and up to date.
+1. Have a fresh Debian system ready and up to date.
 2. Have both a FQDN and 3 digit XLX number in mind before beginning.
 3.
 ```sh